Rosemary A. Stevens: Career

-Awards
+Awards and honors

 Stevens was named a Guggenheim Fellow in 1983.
 In 1997, she received an Investigator Award from the Robert Wood Johnson Foundation for her work on specialization in American medicine.
 She's also a recipient of the William B. Graham Prize for Health Services Research and a fellow of the American Academy of Arts and Sciences.
+In 2011 she gave the American Osler Society's John P. Govern Award Lecture.